maharin-afroj/student-information/README.md

 - **Add New Students**: Users can input student details such as `Student ID`, `Student Name`, and `Age`.
 When the "Insert" button is clicked, the new student is added to the list and the database.

-- **View Student Information**: The application displays all student records in a grid format, showing the student's ID, name, and age.
+- **View/Search Student Information**: The application displays all student records in a grid format, showing the student's ID, name, and age.

 - **Update Student Information**: Users can select an existing student from the grid and update their details using the "Update" button.
 This will modify the selected student's information in the database.

 - **Delete Student Records**: Select a student from the grid and click the "Delete" button to remove their record from the system.
 A confirmation can be implemented to avoid accidental deletions.

 - **Search Students**: Users can search for a student by `Student ID`, `Student Name`, or `Age` using the "Search" button, and the grid will update to show only the relevant records.

+-  **Schame Diagram:**

 ## Set Up SQL Server Database:
 Open SQL Server Management Studio (SSMS) and connect to your SQL Server instance.